lpasquale/AdaptiveAuthentication/README.md

 To mitigate the risk of impersonation attacks, our tool suggests to employ certificate-based authentication to authenticate the the ambulance with the RSU.

+## Scenario 2
+In the second scenario, the ambulance attempts to overtake a car.
+This requires exchanging distance information between the ambulance and nearby vehicles using a Vehicle-to-Vehicle (V2V) communication topology.
+Ensuring the integrity of this distance information is critical to preventing collisions.
+Also, the exchange must happen quickly to enable the ambulance to overtake the car without delay.
+Here, performance requirements, such as minimizing authentication time, are prioritized over security and usability concerns.
+Certificate-based authentication is unsuitable in this case, as it may involve lengthy identity verification through a remote server.
+Instead, our tool recommends using car plates and driver's license for authentication since they offer faster authentication while reducing the risk of impersonation attacks.

+## Scenario 3
+In the third scenario, the ambulance driver is approaching a junction and accessing patient information through a Vehicle-to-Infrastructure
+(V2I) connection via cellular networks.
+Since the information is sensitive, ensuring its confidentiality is crucial.
+At the same time, usability is also a key consideration, as the authentication process should not distract the driver, who needs to remain focused on navigating the junction.
+Our tool recommends using two-factor authentication based on a biometrics-based authentication method combined with a car plate and driver's license since these are automated and do not require the driver to perform an action (e.g., type a password or swipe a card).

+# Project Structure
+|
+|-- run.sh
+|
+|-- Scenario1
+      |-- model-zu-1.txt
+|
+|-- Scenario2
+      |-- model-zu-2.txt
+|
+|-- Scenario3
+      |-- model-zu-3.txt

+*run.sh* This is the script which computes the authentication method that provides the best utility

+*model-zu-1.txt* is the Z3 model representing Scenario 1

+*model-zu-2.txt* is the Z3 model representing Scenario 2

+*model-zu-3.txt* is the Z3 model representing Scenario 3